QasidLabeed/Infura-RestApi-Guide/README.md

 ## Functions Provided

+- Calling API through HttpWebRequest
-Get Json Object from the API
+- Get the response through HttpWebRequest
-Hex to DecimalString Converstion
-String to Ether balance in Wei
+- The response is converted to JSON Object
+- The Result is converted to from Hexadecimal to Decimal
+- Nethereum is used to convert balance to wei
+- BigInteger is used to store the balance
+- BigRational is used to Divide the balance with 10^18 (Decimal places for ethereum)

-Build With
+## Build With

-## Visual Studio
+Visual Studio

-##Authors
+## Authors

 Qasid Labeed - QasidLabeed

-##Acknowledgments
+## Acknowledgments

 - Hat tip to anyone who's code was used
 - Inspiration